skylight-hq/skylight.digital/_projects/usaf_gearfit.md

     </li>

     <li>
-      There's still the prevalence of a "tough-it-out" culture within the military that can make service members, including aircrew, reluctant to seek help.
+      There’s still the prevalence of a "tough-it-out" culture within the military that can make service members, including aircrew, reluctant to seek help.
     </li>

     <li>
       If you think your life is busy and hectic, try walking in the shoes of a female pilot.
-      There's virtually no slack in their schedules, especially during training sessions or mission runs.
+      There’s virtually no slack in their schedules, especially during training sessions or mission runs.
     </li>
   </ul>